pipobscure/pipobscure/_posts/2014-07-27-fluffymb-the-moment-when-the-table-turns.markdown

 ---
 layout: post
-title: "> The moment when the table turns."
+title: "The moment when the table turns."
 date: 2014-07-27 20:37:36 Z
 tags: []
 ---